metacall/faas/README.md

 # MetaCall FaaS

 Reimplementation of MetaCall FaaS platform written in TypeScript.
+This project requires MetaCall installed in order to run it.
+For more information about installation: https://github.com/metacall/install

 ### Development:
 ```sh